ing-bank/rokku/docs/Proxy_mode_dd.md

 * It may lead to unwanted access in case of ACL manager failure and consistency issues
 * Auditing cannot be done by Ranger easily, we'd have to write our own audit logging
 * Any update on Ceph might require change to the ACL manager
+* If someone changes ACL in Ceph directly, we can have a sync issue with Ranger

 ### Option 2: Passthrough (with system users on Ceph)
 ![alt text](./img/option_2:_Passthrough.png)